 - Indications of moisture buildup inside the attic, such as mold or stains on rafters or joists and/or soft spots in insulation (usually caused by heat-related damage)

 - Damp spots near windows or doors (indicating exterior leaks)

 These leaks cannot be ignored.
-These may seem like a minor issue at first, but if neglected can cause huge problems in the future.
+These may seem like minor issue at first, but if neglected can cause huge problems in the future.
 If a leak is not repaired right away, it can even lead to structural damage to your home’s frame.

 How To Fix Roof Leaks?

 Fixing a roof leak yourself could be tough.
-It involves spotting the leak, removing the old shingle and nails, and then replacing the shingle.
+It involves spotting the leak, removing the old shingle and roofing nails, and then replacing the shingle.
 If you notice a roof leak, it is always best to contact a roofing contractor right away.

 You might be surprised to know that gutters are considered part of a roofing system.
 This is because these are connected with the roofs and are tasked with the work of transferring the water safely to the ground and protecting your property from water damage.
 As time passes, the gutters become vulnerable to clogging.